garden-io/garden/docs/k8s-plugins/ephemeral-k8s/ingress.md

 The first time you attempt to preview an ingress URL, you will be automatically redirected to GitHub for authorization of the "Garden Ephemeral Environment Previews" app.
 This is a one-time step, and subsequent ingress previews won't require re-authorization, ensuring a seamless experience as long as you remain logged in to the GitHub.

 {% hint style="info" %}
-Ingress URLs are not shareable at the moment however it is planned to be supported in future releases.
-Stay tuned for further updates on this.
+Ingress URLs are not shareable at the moment however we are planning to support this functionality in future releases.
+Stay tuned for further updates.
 {% endhint %}

 ## DNS